yoshspider/EigenvalueProject/README.md

 ### Differential Equations

 Eigenvalue computation has important applications in differential equations.
 Both n-order ordinary differential equations and partial differential equations can be converted into matrix form such that the eigenvalues of such a matrix will be the solution set for the set of differential equations.
-For example, a second order differential equation such as $$y'' + 4y' + 3y = 0$$ can be transformed into a matrix problem where a vector $x$ represents $[y, y']$ and the equality $x' = Ax$ can be setup where $A$ would be the coefficients to make this equation true.
+For example, a second order differential equation such as $$y'' + 4y' + 3y = 0$$ (which can represent a wide variety of physics problems such as a spring-mass problem) can be transformed into a matrix problem where a vector $x$ represents $[y, y']$ and the equality $x' = Ax$ can be setup where $A$ would be the coefficients to make this equation true.
 This looks very similar to the definition of an eigenvector, and the solution set would just be the sum of each eigenvector times $e^\lambda$ pair.
 Both complex and generalized eigenvalues result in real solutions for less trivial differential equations.

 More complex differential equations can be mapped to the generalized eigenvalue problem of $$Dv' + Cv = 0$$ whose solution set solves the differential equation.
 An example use of such is finding solutions for the Brusselator model, which is a set of differential equations to model chemical reactions in a reactor.
 These results help transform a series of differential equations which analytically would require a complex ruleset of different methodologies to the generalized eigenvalue problem which can straightfowardly solved for its eigenvalues and thereby its solution set through one of the previously listed methodologies.